soedinglab/spacepharer/README.md

 # SpacePHARER: CRISPR Spacer Phage-Host pAiRs findER

 SpacePHARER is a modular toolkit for sensitive phage-host interaction identification using CRISPR spacers.
-SpacePHARER combines the fast and sensitive homology search capabilities of [MMseqs2](https://github.com/soedinglab/MMseqs2) with a novel approach of searching sets of sequences.
+SpacePHARER adapts the fast homology search capabilities of [MMseqs2](https://github.com/soedinglab/MMseqs2) to sensitively query short spacer sequences.
+It introduces a novel approach of aggregating sets of spacer-based hits to discover phage-host matches.
 SpacePHARER is GPLv3-licensed open source software implemented in C++ and available for Linux and macOS.
 The software is designed to run efficiently on multiple cores.

 <p align="center"><img src="https://github.com/soedinglab/spacepharer/blob/master/.github/SpacePHARER.png" height="250"/></p>